-On July 2, fleeing questions from reporters about U.S. plans in Afghanistan, President Joe Biden sought refuge behind the July 4th Independence Day holiday, yet obliquely acknowledged that the U.S. will use some level of "over the horizon" air attacks to prevent
+On July 2nd, fleeing questions from reporters about U.S. plans in Afghanistan, President Joe Biden sought refuge behind the July 4th Independence Day holiday.
+Yet he obliquely acknowledged that the U.S. will use some level of "over-the-horizon" air attacks to prevent the Taliban from taking power, attacks that will include drones and manned aircraft, possibly even B-52s.

-Here is a portion of President Biden's remarkable exchange with the press, which occurred at the close of his comments on the June, 2021 jobs report:
+Here is a portion of President Biden's remarkable exchange with the press, which occurred at the close of his comments on the June 2021 jobs report: